 Additionally, if you are partly to blame, any damages that are awarded will be reduced in proportion to the degree that you were at fault.
 For example, if you were 10% at fault and the other driver was 90% at fault, you may file a lawsuit, but an award of $1000 will be reduced by $100.

 Understanding the comparative fault rules and damages caps governing a car accident in Oklahoma is vital to a successful recovery of damages.
-To learn more about the strength of your case, you can obtain a free claim evaluation from an experienced attorney, familiar with all of Oklahoma's car accident compensation laws.
+To learn more about the strength of your case, it's a good idea to consult with an experienced car accident attorney who will be familiar with all of Oklahoma's car accident compensation laws.

 Contact a qualified attorney.